survivejs/webpack-book/manuscript/developing/04_linting.md

 ## Brief Introduction to ESLint

-The linter that started it all for JavaScript is Douglas Crockford’s [JSLint](http://www.jslint.com/).
+The linter that started it all for JavaScript is Douglas Crockford's [JSLint](http://www.jslint.com/).
 JSLint is known to be opinionated like Douglas himself.
 The next step in evolution was [JSHint](http://jshint.com/), which took the opinionated edge out of JSLint and allowed for more customization.
 [ESLint](http://eslint.org/) is the newest tool in vogue, and it goes even further.

 ### ESLint Is Customizable